This page: full notes A* summary notes C/B summary notes

 The Primary Precepts & Synderesis

-Aquinas claims that reason is a power of the human soul and synderesis is the habit or ability of reason to discover foundational ‘first principles’ of God’s natural moral law which gives us insight into God’s intentions for human life and thus our telos.
+Reason is a power of the human soul.
+Synderesis is the habit or ability of reason to discover foundational ‘first principles’ of God’s natural moral law.

 The first principle synderesis tells us is called the synderesis rule: that the good is what all things seek as their end/goal (telos).
 This means that human nature has an innate orientation to the good.

-In addition to this, synderesis tells us the primary precepts: worship God, live in an orderly society, reproduce, educate, protect and preserve human life and defend the innocent.
+Further to this, through synderesis we learn the primary precepts: worship God, live in an orderly society, reproduce, educate, protect and preserve human life and defend the innocent.
 These primary precepts are the articulation of the orientations in our nature toward the good; the natural inclinations of our God-designed human nature, put into the form of ethical principles by human reason.
 Simply having reason allows a being to intuitively know these precepts.
 We are all born with the ability to know them.

 Secondary precepts & conscientia

-Conscientia is the ability of reason to apply he primary precepts to situations or types of actions – a process called conscientia.
+Conscientia is the ability of reason to apply he primary precepts to situations or types of actions.
 The judgement we then acquire is a secondary precept.
 E.g euthanasia: the primary precepts don’t say anything about euthanasia exactly, but we can use our reason to apply the primary precepts to euthanasia, and realise that it goes against the primary precept of protecting and preserving human life.
 Arguably it even disrupts the functioning of society too.
 Therefore, we can conclude the secondary precept that euthanasia is wrong.

 Interior & exterior acts

 A physical action itself is an exterior act because it occurs outside of our mind.
 Our intention; what we deliberately choose to do, is the interior act because it occurs inside our mind.